 Even without the elaborate writing, Shatter Me has a slow plot.
 The story starts with the heroine on her own in a cell.
 And although the story has a fast pace, pieces of the plot do not begin to fall into place until the middle of the story with many twists not being revealed at all until the last fifty pages.

 Without revealing too much, there is also a romance that sometimes sizzles on the page.
 Sometimes it also just felt unconvincing.
 While the premise is quite clever, it was frustrating to read through an entire book only to get an unsatisfying conclusion setting up the next installment in the trilogy.

 Mafi’s writing is beautiful; she makes her heroine’s isolation and her desperate desire to be touched, for any physical affection, palpable.
 She introduces a winning heroine and a compelling world in Shatter Me that will appeal to readers looking for an exciting sci-fi/dystopian read–as long as their willing to ride along for the next book in the trilogy too.

-Possible Pairings: Wintergirls by Laurie Halse Anderson, Red Queen by Victoria Aveyard, The Infinity of You & Me by J. Q. Coyle, Eve by Anna Carey, Wither by Lauren DeStefano, Graceling by Kristin Cashore, Soulprint by Megan Miranda, Divergent by Veronica Roth, The Sin Eater’s Daughter by Melinda Salisbury, Alphas (television series), X-Men (any media format)
+Possible Pairings: Wintergirls by Laurie Halse Anderson, Red Queen by Victoria Aveyard, Girl, Serpent, Thorn by Melissa Bashardoust, The Infinity of You & Me by J. Q. Coyle, Eve by Anna Carey, Wither by Lauren DeStefano, Graceling by Kristin Cashore, Soulprint by Megan Miranda, Divergent by Veronica Roth, The Sin Eater’s Daughter by Melinda Salisbury, The Light at the Bottom of the World by London Shah, The Outlaws Scarlett and Browne by Jonathan Stroud, Alphas (television series), X-Men (any media format)